EPFL-TOP/docker/README.md

 ## Copy data to RCP cluster

-To copy data to the RCP cluster
+To copy data to the RCP cluster, need to have first copied the data on the NAS-RCP.
+A folder exist for that purpose
 ```bash
 ssh <USERNAME>@haas001.rcp.epfl.ch
 ```